Deterministic Step Pipeline¶

 RNG Trace Mode¶

-Replay checkpoint verification exposes --trace-rng:
+Replay verification and checkpoint verification expose --trace-rng:

 Replay Verify¶